 We call it the Sunday Sync:

-• Review the upcoming week: events, carpools, after-school chaos
+• Review the upcoming week’s schedule: events, carpools, after-school activities and driving.

-• Look for pinch points and solve them together
+• Look for pinch points/double-bookings and solve them together before the friction hits

 • You don’t need to reinvent the wheel every week.
 One of the easiest ways to reduce the mental load is to create default systems for your weekly meals.